mukhtar-github/react-advanced/README.md

 ### React Router - Links

-So we'll place our Navbar inside the the Router.
+So we'll place the Navbar component inside the Router.
 And please don't place it within the Switch component.
+In the return of our Navbar component, we'll setup an un-ordered list and we placed list inside it.
+Then inside the list, we'll place the Link which we've imported from the react-router-dom.